How you authenticate depends on where the CLI is running.

 - Reference the secret as the

-IRIS_LICENCE_TOKEN environment variable in the workflow step that runs Iris.
+IRIS_LICENCE_TOKEN environment variable in the workflow step that runs Iris Code.

 - The CLI reads the env var automatically - no